srbhr/srbhr/README.md

 <h1 align="center">😎 Hi!
 I'm Saurabh Rai</h1>

-As a Full-stack developer with ~1.6 years of experience.
-I'm proficient in Angular, JavaScript, HTML/CSS, Java, and Spring Boot, adept at crafting seamless and efficient web applications.
+I'm a full-stack developer with 2+ Years of Experience.
+Actively looking for work, SDE roles.
+If you like my work, please recommend/introduce me to any opportunity.

-Passionate about contributing to open-source projects and actively seeking out opportunities to lend my expertise to the community by contributing to various projects.
+Reach out here 👇

 <br/>